 - When Navratri is Being Celebrated

 1. What is Navratri and Why It is celebrated

 Navratri, a pure Sanskrit word which means nine nights, the festival is celebrated for 9 nights in the season of autumn.
 This multi-day festival though is celebrated 4 times in a year, one for each season.
 The one celebrated post monsoon is called “Sharad Navratri” that is considered as the most prominent among all.
 Generally falls in Ashvin month of Hindu Calendar, Navratri comes in the months of either September or October.
-As for why we celebrate this divine festival, for this there are many spiritual, natural and mythological reasons that gives us chance to celebrate Navratri.
+As for why we celebrate this divine festival, for this, there are many spiritual, natural and mythological reasons that give us chance to celebrate Navratri.
 Logically, the festival is celebrated as the juncture of seasonal changes.
 “Chaitra Navratri” is celebrated at the beginning of summer and “Sharad Navratri” is celebrated at the beginning of winter season.